Nyx111213/Nyx111213/README.md

-- 👋 Hi, I’m @Nyx111213
+- 👋 Hi, I’m @NDivenaSlays
-- 👀 I’m interested in moderating
+- 👀 I’m interested in Python
 - 🏆 I was a moderator in Legendary Game.
-- ❤️ My passion is Chess
+- ❤️ My passion is Python!
-- ✉️ Contact me on Twitter username is @nyx111213 OR on Mail nyx111213@gmail.com
 - 🤝 That's it.
 Bye!